India – country of contrasts and opportunities

 India is a country of contrasts: Extreme wealth rubbing shoulders with extreme poverty.
 A country with respected universities and poor or no schooling for many children.
 The country also has a burgeoning middle class.
 As the second largest democracy in the world, India is a land of many challenges and fantastic opportunities.

-In January 2010, the Ethical Council made a field trip to India to gain an insight into the risks and opportunities that companies operating in India face in terms of both the environment and human rights.
+In January 2010, the Council on Ethics made a field trip to India to gain an insight into the risks and opportunities that companies operating in India face in terms of both the environment and human rights.
 We wanted to increase our knowledge of child labour, environmental work and the way Swedish and Indian companies work with their suppliers on issues such as working conditions and the environment.
 We met Indian, Swedish and international companies, as well as stakeholder organisations.

 Different ways of improving conditions for children